promptdriven/pdd/README.md

 - `PROMPT_FILE`: The filename of the prompt file that generated the code under test.
 - `CODE_FILE`: The filename of the code file to be fixed.
 - `UNIT_TEST_FILE`: The filename of the unit test file.
-- `ERROR_FILE`: The filename containing the error messages.
+- `ERROR_FILE`: The filename containing the unit test runtime error messages.

 Options:
 - `--output-test LOCATION`: Specify where to save the fixed unit test file.
 The default file name is `test_<basename>_fixed.<language_file_extension>`.
 If an environment variable `PDD_FIX_TEST_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--output-code LOCATION`: Specify where to save the fixed code file.
 The default file name is `<basename>_fixed.<language_file_extension>`.
 If an environment variable `PDD_FIX_CODE_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
+- `--output-results LOCATION`: Specify where to save the results of the error fixing process.
+The default file name is `<basename>_fix_results.json`.
+If an environment variable `PDD_FIX_RESULTS_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--loop`: Enable iterative fixing process.
   - `--verification-program PATH`: Specify the path to a Python program that verifies if the code still runs correctly.
   - `--max-attempts INT`: Set the maximum number of fix attempts before giving up (default is 3).